unosquare/best-practices/C#/README.md

 #### `toc.yml` file

-These are references to the navigation bar that docfx is going to create, it will appear with the name and have a link to the href that are specified in this file.
+These are references to the navigation bar that docfx is going to create, it will appear with the name and have a link to the href that is specified in this file.

 ```yml
 - name: API Documentation